fethiozdol/fethiozdol.github.io/_posts/2024-07-01-ht-startup-w-devops-p01.md

 Whilst this approach has its many pros, there are some important drawbacks of using AWS CDK from our perspective:

-1. Import & Export functionality in CloudFormation creates physical dependencies between CloudFormation stacks, similar to the referential integrity concept in RDBMS.
-CloudFormation refuses to delete the exported resources until no other CloudFormation stack imports them.
-This approach will cause human interventions eventually during major refactoring activities.
-Imagine logging into prod environment and deleting CloudFormation stacks manually.
-That's not going to work for us.
-2. Cloud Development Kits like AWS CDK have brought the power of programming languages into infrastructure-as-code, enabling full stack engineering and rapid software development.
+1. Cloud Development Kits like AWS CDK have brought the power of programming languages into infrastructure-as-code, enabling full stack engineering and rapid software development.
 Enterprises can produce reusable and modular CDK modules as `npm`, `pip`, or `go` packages, but there aren't many reusable CDK modules available in the wider community.
 On the other hand, there are many production-ready modules available in Terraform today.
-3. This is my personal opinion and I'm sure many of you will disagree with this, but I don't buy into using programming languages for infrastructure-as-code.
+2. This is my personal opinion and I'm sure many of you will disagree with this, but I don't buy into using programming languages for infrastructure-as-code.
 Although I've been using AWS CDK for my other projects lately, I'm still an advocate of using more limited and strict languages like YAML for infrastructure-as-code.
 I think "The best code is no code at all" is a good saying for infrastructure-as-code.
 No matter how simple a programming language is, it always brings some complexity overhead.
 With HCL or YAML, there is not much of a major room for any runtime upgrades or weird runtime errors or any unintended behaviours:
    - You need knowledge to write good code in a programming language and you need to replenish your knowledge occassionally because programming languages evolve continuously
    - Programming language releases have an expiry date, and that means you will need to perform maintenance or even refactor code if new versions have any breaking changes.

-Third is an opinion and we could have lived with the first drawback, but the second one is the deal breaker.
+Second is an opinion, but the first one is the deal breaker.
 We're quite limited on resources (people and time), and we can't maintain 1000s of lines of infrastructure-as-code just to reinvent the wheel.

-An alternative could be also "CDK for Terraform", but we are not comfortable with living on the cutting edge as CDKTF "may still have breaking changes before its 1.0 release".
+An alternative could be also CDK for Terraform, but we are not comfortable with living on the cutting edge as CDKTF "may still have breaking changes before its 1.0 release".

 We could also investigate [Pulumi](https://www.pulumi.com/docs/concepts/vs/terraform/).
 Its features appear to be very promising, but Terraform's de-facto position within the wider community, is still the tiebreaker for us.
 With Terraform we have a limitless number of reusable modules available, and not to mention that our existing Terraform knowledge helped our delivery rate in early days.

 ---

-Obviously, Terraform would not be good enough on its own for software development and testing locally, so we started experimenting with a hybrid-solution to get the best out of two different worlds:
+Using Terraform for infrastructure and AWS SAM for serverless application packaging, we created a hybrid solution.
+This approach leverages Terraform’s reusable modules and AWS SAM’s local testing capabilities, providing a robust and scalable infrastructure management system.

 - We use Terraform to build and manage our workloads' infra base
 - We use AWS SAM to **build and package but _not to deploy_** our serverless applications